conmurphy/vagrant-cloudcenter/README.md

 ![alt tag](https://github.com/conmurphy/vagrant-cloudcenter/blob/master/images/AppDeployment.png)

-6. Save the JSON output into a new file on your local machine
+6. Save the JSON output into a new file on your local machine - if sharing a single file amongst multiple people or for multiple projects be sure to change the deployment job name so there is no overlap.
 7. Use this file in the `cloudcenter.deployment_config` setting

 ## Synced Folders